jartai/logger4clj/README.md

 ````
 Note that it's possible to chain an arbitary number of loggers together; lower-level loggers may even define their
 own appenders and start themselves before being bound a client.

+##License

+Source Copyright © 2012 Joe Kauzlarich.
+Distributed under the Eclipse Public License, the same as Clojure uses.
+See the file COPYING.